-A&HA 6903 Studio Work in Art and Education: Drawing
+A&HA 6903 - Independent Studio Work: Drawing

 Permission of instructor required -- email your proposal for a concrete independent project with timelines before the semester begins.
 Meet as a group every other week with instructor and peers, also working on your own projects related to drawing (widely defined).
 Enrollment limited.
 For advanced independent study.
 Noncredit for majors only.